Ryan White HIV/AIDS Program

-Ryan White HIV/AIDS Program
+The Ryan White HIV/AIDS Program was established in 1990 by the Ryan White CARE Act, named after AIDS activist Ryan White.
+It was administratively spun off as a separate bureau in 1997.

+Programs

 The Ryan White HIV/AIDS Program provides primary medical care—including dentistry—and support services to individuals living with the disease who lack health insurance or personal financial resources to pay for their own care.
 For most, it is the "program of last resort", covering those who do not qualify for any other health benefits program, including Medicare or Medicaid.

 While clinical care and support services are the primary focus of the program, Ryan White also funds training and technical assistance for medical professionals as well as demonstration projects aimed at identifying and slowing the epidemic in high-risk populations.
 At present, young males of color are at greatest risk.
 But HIV/AIDS is also increasing among women: in 1985 women made up only 8% of total cases; by 2006 that number had increased to 23%.

 HRSA-funded services are intended to reduce the use of costly inpatient care, extend screening and treatment into medically underserved populations, and improve the quality of life for those affected by the epidemic.
 The program achieves these goals by funding HIV/AIDS care and services through grants to state and local governments, health care providers and community-based organizations.